MarioLisbona/CA-T1A1-workbook/README.md

 - Intention

   Intention is everything.
 Obviously if your intentions are to profit from weakness, prey on the vulnerable or involve any sort of malicious intent then it is certainly not ethical to collect data for that purpose.
-Even with good intentions, IT professionals should still question whether each piece of data being collected is absolutely necessary for their core goals to function correctly.
+Even with good intentions, IT professionals should still question whether each piece of data being collected is absolutely necessary for their core goals to or fo their applications to work correctly.

 - Outcomes

   Even when intentions are good, and only the most necessary data has been collected there can still be outcomes that inadvertently harm individuals or groups of people.
 This is know as a disparate impact and

   >“is outlined in the Civil Rights act as unlawful” (Catherine Cote 2021)[^57]

   An example of this could be having a common name or a name that you have slightly changed on your social media profile and being accused of a crime you didn't commit.
 This happened recenlty in Western Australia where a man ,Terrance Flowers, was wrongly accused by the Seven Network as being involved in the abduction of four year old Cleo Smith.

   >“While Mr Flowers shares the same name on Facebook as the accused abductor, the spelling is different.
 Mr Flowers is a 27-year-old Nyamal man from the Pilbara living in Karratha, whereas Mr Kelly, who is in police custody, is 36 and lived in Carnarvon.
   The Seven Network published unblurred images taken from Mr Flowers’ Facebook page with “Terrance Kelly” as the caption across multiple platforms, wrongfully identifying him as the man police had taken into custody earlier on Wednesday.”
 (Lauren Pilat 2021) [^58]

   A more recent incident of an unintended outcome involves a fitness/weight loss app, Move with Us, that provides online fitness programs and encourages users to take progress photos to show their improvement as they use the app.
 There was good intentions behind this idea of showing users how much their health has improved and how good they look to motivate them further.
-But with the recent data breach this has resulted in users “logging into other people’s profiles when they opened the app, giving them access to their personal information, including pictures (often either naked or in underwear), emails, full names, date of birth and address.
+But with the recent data breach this has resulted in users

+  >“logging into other people’s profiles when they opened the app, giving them access to their personal information, including pictures (often either naked or in underwear), emails, full names, date of birth and address.
 Each time a user logged out and tried to log back in, they were in another person’s profile.
 There were instances of users logging into as many as 10 different profiles as the problem persisted for more than two hours."
 (Hamish Spence 2022)[^59]

 The Privacy act 1988 is the

 >“principal piece of Australian legislation protecting the handling of personal information about individuals.
 This includes the collection, use, storage and disclosure of personal information in the federal public sector and in the private sector.”
 (Attorney-General's Department 2022)[^60]

-The online privacy bill was drafted in 2021 will help strengthen the privacy act in the digital age.
+The online privacy bill was drafted in 2021 and will help strengthen the privacy act in the digital age.
 It introduces an online privacy code for social media and other online platforms.

 The privacy act sets out the Australian Privacy Principles that require an APP agency or entity (generally speaking a federal government body or an organisation) to